hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-add-cron-reports admin

-The script for enabling reports on cron tasks and administrative notifications.
+This function for enabling reports on cron tasks and administrative notifications.

 *******************************************************************